Mortimer333/Dullahan/main/VISION_STATEMENT.md

 If there is an import of framework related libraries like `Symfony\Component\HttpFoundation\Request` in your root or Ports directory something is wrong and you have to abstract.

+### Keep all interfaces in the Ports at top level

+Ports is a place where all interfaces go - quite obvious for numerous reasons like ability to freely change application architecture outside of Ports.
+To make is as simple as possible all interfaces in ports should be at top level (in Presentation, Application, Domain or Infrastructure layer) without any nested folders.
+This way we can keep this part of the application simple and don't decide how should the implementation be structured.